ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/sbc_setup_noetic.md

 {% endcapture %}
 <div class="notice--success">{{ download_02 | markdownify }}</div>

+The recovery image files was updated on February 15, 2022.
 The recovery image files can be modified without a prior notice.
 {: .notice}